GeekyAnts/sb-admin-svelte/README.md

-# sb-admin-svelte
+# SB-Admin-Svelte

-A dashboard made by using Svelte and Sapper, inspired from sb-admin-dashboard.
+A dashboard made by using Svelte and Sapper, inspired from SB-Admin Dashboard.

 ## Preview